ourcodingclub/ourcodingclub.github.io/_tutorials/data-manip-creative-dplyr.md

 <a name="2a"></a>
 ### a) Combining rows with `bind_rows`

 Each animal was given a unique id and weighted.
-To start with, you have your datasets in two parts: `animal_p1` in which you described octopus and fish; and `animal_p2` where you've got turtles only.
+To start with, you have your datasets in two parts: `animal_p1` in which you described octopuses and fish; and `animal_p2` where you've got turtles only.

 The datasets are in the same format (columns are in the order; `id`, `animal`, `weight`) so you can simply put them on top of each other with `bind_rows()`.
 ```r